-1. How many individuals should be included in the sliding window in order to effectively learn property axioms and how does the number of samples (i.e., individuals that use the property under scrutiny) in the stream influence this number?
-Furthermore, the following subquestion will be investigated:
+- 1. What should be the size of the sliding window in order to effectively learn property axioms and how does the number of samples (i.e., individuals that use the property under scrutiny) in the stream influence it?
+Furthermore, the following subquestion will be investigated: - a.

-- a.
 How does ARI compare with precision, recall and f-measure?
 How does it compare to the application of selective axiom confirmations exclusively? - 2.
-How well do the weak forms of N and $\Pi$ compensate for the difficulty in identifying selective confirmations under OWA?
+How well do the weak forms of N and Π compensate for the difficulty in identifying selective confirmations under OWA?

-The experiments described below were carried out using the set of ontologies in Table 7, which were selected for their property axioms and population sizes.
+The experiments described below were carried out using the set of ontologies in Table 6, which were selected for their property axioms and population sizes.

-Table 7 - Properties and their respective axioms by class
+Table 6 - Properties and their respective axioms by class 1 1 ~